 Respondents of the RICS March Residential Market Survey sold on average of 22.7 homes in the three months to March, the highest amount since February 2008.
 This latest increase in transactions comes at a time when the market is showing greater signs of life right across the country.

-As a consequence of the recession, the private rented sector grew strongly, primarily at the cost of homeownership.
-However, during the year to March 2014, average monthly rents in the UK increased 3% (just tracking the rate of inflation) as demand was transferred into the sale market.
+As a consequence of the recession, the private rented sector has grown strongly, primarily at the cost of homeownership.

 London registered the largest annual growth in average monthly rents as strong job creation figures boosted demand both locally and from abroad.
 Average monthly rents have closely followed wages and inflation across the rest of UK.
 Some tenants have seen their rents fall in real terms.
 Landlords across some parts of the country saw their yields decline as house price growth exceeded growth in rents.